ocaml/ocaml.org/data/success_stories/en/lexifi.md

 ### Results

-Once again, OCaml's excellent facilities for symbolic processing has made developing these connectors a rather enjoyable enterprise, resulting in code that is easy to maintain and evolves over time.
+Once again, OCaml's excellent facilities for symbolic processing has made developing these connectors a rather enjoyable enterprise, resulting in code that is easy to maintain and evolve over time.

 ## Case Study: UI Construction